Sarah Hayward: Political career

 Before being elected, she worked for the London Labour Party and the Fawcett Society.
 She has represented the King's Cross ward since 2010 and entered Cabinet as Member for Communities, Regeneration and Equalities.
 She currently serves as a member of the Health and Wellbeing Board and a number of sub-committees.
 In 2013 she strongly defended the council against a report by the Taxpayers Alliance on Channel 5 News.
 In 2014, she sought to be selected as Labour candidate to replace retiring incumbent Frank Dobson; however, Keir Starmer was selected instead.
 She has written a number of articles for The Guardian.

 Hayward supported Liz Kendall during the 2015 Labour Party leadership election despite the Holborn and St Pancras Labour Party endorsing Jeremy Corbyn.
 Corbyn was the eventual winner, with Kendall coming last with less than 5% of the vote.

 In 2016, she saw off an unsuccessful leadership challenge by cabinet colleague Sally Gimson.

 Hayward announced she was standing down from the leadership of Camden Council in April 2017 and did not stand for re-election as a councillor at the May 2018 council elections.
-She was succeeded as leader of Camden Council by Georgia Gould, the daughter of the late Lord Gould.
+She was succeeded as leader of Camden Council by Georgia Gould.